 2. Travelling after Dark

-The main reason for this is animals!!!
+The main consideration for this is the animals.
 I have been hit by four deer!
-Yup, they hit me.
+Yes, they hit me.
 I did not drive into the field and hit them.
 They did a lot of damage.
-I have seen the damage a moose can cause.
-There is also the road demographics to consider.
-Winding country roads, dips, and turns makes it difficult to see far enough ahead.
-Backroads are always a daytime drive as you never know if you are going to come upon a road that is washed-out or a soft dirt that you should have walked first.
-Getting stuck ohhhhh so sucks!!
+I have seen the damage a moose can inflict.
+Additionally, there are also road demographics to consider.
+Winding country roads, dips, and turns make it difficult to see far enough ahead in the dark.
+Backroads are always a daytime drive as you never know if you are going to come upon a road that is washed-out or soft dirt that you should have walked first.
+Getting stuck is not a fun addition to your adventure.

-I would rather boondock, but whether I am staying in a campsite, a walmart or at the end of a deadend road, I always either get there before dark or know where I am going before it gets dark.
-How do I determine where I am going to park?
+I prefer to boondock, but no matter if I’m staying at a campsite, a Walmart, or at the end of a dead-end road, I always make sure to arrive before dark or have a clear idea of where I’m going before nightfall.
+How do I decide where to park?

-I have apps like Ioverlander and Free Campsites or I will look for a Walmart on Google maps.
-With Google Satellite you can find little parking lots or deadend streets.
-I will sometimes find a quiet dead end street or a parking lot into a park or conservation area and go to street view and see if I can see any no overnight parking signs.
+I use apps like Ioverlander and Free Campsites, and I also search for Walmarts on Google Maps.
+With Google Satellite, I can discover small parking lots or dead-end streets.
+Sometimes, I find a quiet dead-end street or a parking lot near a park or conservation area.
+I then use Street View to check for any “No Overnight Parking” signs.

-Which ever way it ends up, I always try to be parked by dark.
-I like to go into a place with a little light, so I can see what is around me!
-Which leads me to number 4!
+Regardless of how it ends, I always try to park by dark.
+I prefer to enter a place with some light so I can see what is around me!
+This brings me to number 4!

 4. Know your Surroundings

-Whether you are driving or parked, know what is happening around you.
-As I am driving, I keep an eye on my mirrors so I know what is coming up behind me or beside me.
-This has saved me numerous times making a lane change or a turn.
-You see the guy approaching much more rapidly then they should be.
-When I stop at stop lights, and it changes green, I make sure oncoming traffic is going to stop.
-I have got honked at a few times, but I am sure it’s because I am so beautiful!!
-Lol!
-It has happened that someone has ran a red and luckily I seen he was not going to stop.
+Whether you are driving or parked, it’s important to be aware of your surroundings.
+While I’m driving, I always pay attention to my mirrors to stay informed about what’s coming up behind or beside me.
+This habit has saved me many times when making a lane change or turn.
+I’ve noticed drivers approaching much more quickly than they should.
+When I stop at traffic lights and it turns green, I always check to ensure oncoming traffic is going to stop.
+I’ve been honked at a few times, but I like to think it’s because I’m so beautiful!
+(Lol!)
+There have been instances where someone ran a red light, but fortunately, I noticed and was able to avoid any trouble.

 I am a big believer in intuition, if it does not feel right then don’t stay!
 Start the engine!!!
 Lol!
 One time I was parked in a park that I frequently go to when I am in the area.
 A truck came into the parking lot.
 Drove slowly by a couple of times with the guy intently looking at me then parked and just kept watching me.
 Ohhhh that gives me shivers!
 Time to go!
 I closed my doors, started my engine and left.
 Maybe he had no intent for anything but why take the chance?
 If it does not feel right!
 MOVE!